w3c/wcag-act/wcag-ruleset-review-process.md

 This survey will be open for at least 5 work days, to give ACT Task Force members sufficient time to review the rule.
 No more than 5 rule surveys will be due in the same week.

-If the rule does not pass this step, one of the ACT facilitators will send the feedback to the rule provider.
+If the rule does not pass this step, the liaison has 5 work days to put the feedback in the issue for the proposal using the template in appendix 1.
 If changes are editorial in nature, and the rule provider can resolve those within 5 work days, the rule will be surveyed again straight away.
-If not, the proposal will be closed.
+If not, the proposal will be closed by a TF facilitator.
 Proposals can always be resubmitted, which will restart the process from step 1.
 This puts the proposal on the bottom of the backlog.

 ### Approving